-CCAT-prime (or CCAT-p, for Cerro Chajnantor Atacama Telescope, prime) is a 6-meter telescope under construction on the 5600 meter (~18400 ft) Cerro Chajnantor peak in the Atacama Desert, Chile, aiming for first light in late 2021 or early 2022.
+The Fred Young Submillimeter Telescope (official name of CCAT-prime aka CCAT-p, for Cerro Chajnantor Atacama Telescope, prime) is a 6-meter telescope under construction on the 5600 meter (~18400 ft) Cerro Chajnantor peak in the Atacama Desert, Chile, aiming for first light in 2022.
 The project is the outgrowth of the larger (25-meter) CCAT proposal.

 It is designed for efficient surveys, with a large field of view in the far-infrared/microwave range (a general range of 200μm to 3.1 mm) aiming to survey the Sunyaev-Zel'dovich effect, intensity mapping of the redshifted [CII], and to take advantage of its capabilities for other science.
 The high, desert site is ideal for millimeter astronomy, offering many clear days/nights for observation and minimal moisture, thus minimizing absorption from water lines.
 Frequent night-time temperature inversions below the level of the telescope result in even drier air for observation.
 The telescope housing and mirrors operate as a unit, the housing turning and tilting (elevating) with the mirrors, and the elevation range spans 180°, i.e., the aim can flip across the zenith.
 The intended scanning is horizontal, so each entire sweep experiences analogous atmospheric effects.
 It has a large, flat focal plane.
 Initial instruments: